TavonG/Intern-TakeHome-Project/README.md

 Fetch Rewards - iOS Coding Challenge/Take home project

 This app will display meals in alphabetically order with meals sorted into their respective categories
-- When a use selects a category, they will be taken to a another view that displays meals for that category and when they click on the meal they get another view that displays the meal name, instructions, and ingredients/measurements for that meal.
+- When a user selects a category, they will be taken to a another view that displays meals for that category and when they click on the meal they get another view that displays the meal name, instructions, and ingredients/measurements for that meal.

 *Technologies used
   - UIKit